kbaltrinic/http-backend-proxy/README.md

 #### Run the Test Harness

-The project is preconfigured with a simple development web server.
+The project is preconfigured with a simple development web server to host the test harness.
 The simplest way to start this server is:

 ```